kergoth/system-setup/README.md

 Lastly, a wrapper script `script/bootstrap` is provided which clones the repository, installing git first if necessary, and then runs the setup-admin and setup scripts.
 This is self-contained also.
+No bootstrap.ps1 is currently provided.

 ## Manual Steps